johngorski/johngorski.github.io/_posts/2019-08-22-optionals.md

 Note that in this second listing we're once again saving ourselves an intermediate variable.

 Let's say we didn't have a ready backup for our demo day organizer (Matt was going to be out of town, for example).
-In that case, we would need to consult several sources to make sure we have a completely fair way of assigning the task: seniority, astrology, decay of radioactive isotopes, etc. There's a problem using our backup procedure (return type of Employee, not `Optional<Employee>` in this example) with .orElse():
+In that case, we would need to consult several sources to make sure we have a completely fair way of assigning the task: seniority, astrology, decay of radioactive isotopes, etc. There's a problem using our backup procedure (return type of `Employee`, not `Optional<Employee>` in this example) with `.orElse()`:

 ```java
 // Problem!